-Originally of Peruvian descent, the Nasturtium was once prized by the Incas as both a vegetable and a medicine.
-Both beautiful and nutritious, Nasturtiums will gladly make themselves at home in any garden offering sufficient water, light, and drainage.
+Nasturtiums are indigenous to Peru where they were once prized by the Incas as both a vegetable and a medicine.
+These eager volunteers will make themselves at home in any garden that offers them sufficient water, sunlight, and prpr drainage.

-“Nose-twister” is the translation of the common Latinate name Nasturtium, which refers to the flower’s delicately sharp cress-like taste.
-The Swedish botanist Carl Linnaeus dubbed them Tropaeolum Majus because the unusual shape of the floral buds brought to his mind the trophy poles (or tropaeum) that ancient Romans loved to drape with their vanquished foe’s armor in the public square.
-Allegedly, Linnaeus also found the flower’s large round leaves somehow reminiscent of shields, and the dappled petals reminded him of blood-stained helmets.
+“Nose-twister” is the direct translation of the Latinate name Nasturtium.
+The name refers to their slightly sharp cress-like taste.
+The Swedish botanist Linnaeus dubbed them Tropaeolum Majus because the shape of the stalks and buds reminded him of the trophy poles (or tropaeum) that ancient Romans used to drape with the armor of their vanquished foes in the public square.
+The flower’s large round leaves also reminded the martial-minded taxonomist of shields, and their dappled petals of blood-stained helmets.

 Nasturtiums contain ample quantities of vitamins A and C as well as mustard oil with its well-known antibiotic, anti-fungal, and anti-viral properties.
 They also boast copious amounts of Lutein, a pigment also found in carrots, that improves eyesight.